 Dalton joined Watsi on May 11th, 2014.
 Six years ago, Dalton joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Dalton's most recent donation supported Patrick, a 31-year-old hardworking man from Kenya, to fund fracture repair surgery so that he can walk easily again.
+Dalton's most recent donation supported Christmaelle, a sweet 2-year-old from Haiti, to fund surgery prep and travel for life-saving cardiac surgery.

 Patrick is a 31-year-old laborer and the fourth born child in a family of eight children.
 He grew up with his mother and siblings, and sadly, his father passed away when he and his siblings were young.
 He is married and he and his wife have three children, including two children in public primary school and another who is not yet school aged.
 He makes a living by digging and weeding on farms.
 His wife works as a casual laborer, but currently stays at home with their youngest child.
 The family has a small piece of land where they grow maize, beans, and potatoes for the family's consumption.
 Recently, Patrick was hit by a motorbike.
 He injured his right foot in the accident and was taken to a local clinic where an x-ray was taken and a cast was applied.
 However, over the next few days, his leg became swollen and he was in pain, so he visited a hospital for further evaluation.
 He was diagnosed with a complex distal tibia fracture and requires surgery.
 He is currently using crutches because walking is difficult.
 Fortunately, surgeons at our medical partner, African Mission Healthcare (AMH), can help.
 On December 23rd, Patrick will undergo a fracture repair procedure, called an open reduction and internal fixation.
 This procedure will help the fracture in his leg to heal properly.
 After his foot heals, he will be able to return to work.
 Now, he needs help raising $1,079 to fund his procedure and care.
 Patrick shared, "I kindly ask for treatment so that I can go back to my daily activities for I'm the breadwinner for my family."